 (2) The Secretary must—

-(b) keep custody of the common seal of the Foundation, all books and documents of the Foundation; and
+(b) keep custody of the common seal (if any) of the Foundation, all books, documents and securities of the Foundation; and

 (c) subject to the Act and these Rules, provide members with access to the register of members, the minutes of general meetings and other books and documents; and